fishsciences/artemis_methods/intro/package_description.md

   - are modeled directly on $log[eDNA]$ rather than Cq, *therefore are independent of the standard curve and can be compared between studies*.

-  - account for the data truncation at the upper limit of qPCR cycles, *which reduces uncertainty and bias in the estimates.*
+  - account for the data censoring at the upper limit of qPCR cycles, *which reduces uncertainty and bias in the estimates.*

   - directly model the measurement error on qPCR extraction, *allowing